Ferrologic/rnd-150415-jakob-camilla-kristian/README.md

 2. Run on windows `.\gradlew.bat bootRun` or on mac/linux `./gradlew.sh bootRun`
 3. Open browser on `http://localhost:3333` or the port you set in `application.properties`

 It requires a running mqtt-broker, currently there is a mosquitto broker running at backend.ipaas.io:10383.
 If it is down you may have to run your own broker.
-In that case point to your own broker URL is by updating `application.properties`.
+In that case use `application.properties` to configure your own broker URL.

 ```
                        +-------------------------+